jramos/cgminer_manager/README.md

 #### Page Refreshing

-The data on each page of the site will refresh every 5 minutes (300 seconds) by default.
+The data on each page of the site will refresh every minute (60 seconds) by default.
 You can adjust this via `reload_interval`.
 Change to 0 to disable refreshing.

     var config = {
       // data reload interval in seconds
-      reload_interval : 60,  // 1 minute
+      reload_interval : 300,  // 5 minutes

       // misc UI options
       show_github_ribbon: true